Frequently Asked Questions

 How much of a time commitment will living in a Learning Community require?

-Students devote time to taking a course or a course cluster together, and they participate in events, activities, and field trips throughout the year.
+Students devote time to taking a course or a course cluster together, and they participate in events, activities, and/or trips throughout the year.
 Students may also serve on committees in their community (such as Public Relations Committee, Social Committee, etc.) and/or complete service-learning activities.
 Some events are required and others are optional.
 You will still find time to commit to your academic studies, to hold down a job, to pursue other interests, and to have fun!

 Can I request a roommate who does not apply to live in the Learning Community (LC)?

-Can I apply for more than one Living Learning Community?
+Can I apply for more than one Living/Learning Community?

 If there is a non-residential Learning Community for your major, you can enroll in the 1-credit class, and also apply for a Living & Learning Community.